 If you are on the waiting list and you would like to update your information, please contact the BCACHA office at (208) 345-4907 or use the online address change form.

-All apartments include a stove and refrigerator.
+All apartments include a stove and refrigerator and each building has on-site laundry facilities.
 We have 24-hour emergency maintenance staff to respond to emergency situations.
 A small pet (dog or cat) is also welcome.
 All apartment complexes are smoke-free.
 Smoking of any tobacco product and the use of any electronic nicotine delivery system is not permitted inside and 25 feet away from any public housing building.

-If your income changes, you should contact your property manager to complete the required paperwork and file the changes with our office.
+If your income changes, you are required to contact your property manager to complete the required paperwork and file the changes with our office.

 If your home needs a repair, contact the maintenance department right away.
 You may do so by emailing workorders@bcacha.org, calling 208-368-0765, or using the online maintenance request form.
 Our goal is to provide you with the highest quality maintenance service.